harrymt/simple-tel-tracking/README.md

 Wordpress Plugin to add Google Analytics code to all tel links and mailto links.

+Requires Google Analytics tracking code to be already on the page, e.g. [use a plugin to add the tracking code](https://en-gb.wordpress.org/plugins/ga-google-analytics/)

 - I wrote a [blog post about this](https://www.harrymt.com/blog/2017/11/10/add-google-analytics-code-to-tel-links-wordpress.html).

 Download it on Wordpress by searching for ['simple-tel-tracking'](https://wordpress.org/plugins/simple-tel-tracking) or [download it here](https://downloads.wordpress.org/plugin/simple-tel-tracking.zip).